This feature requires xlwings PRO.

 Using Excel tables is the recommended way to format tables as the styling can be applied dynamically across columns and rows.
 You can also use themes and apply alternating colors to rows/columns.
-On top of that, they are the easiest way to make the source of a chart dynamic.
 Go to

 Table and make sure that you activate

 OK.
 Then add the placeholder as usual on the top-left in your template: